univention/univention-corporate-server/doc/architecture/positioning.rst

 ==============================

 As an operating system that offers many services, UCS interacts with its surrounding peers.
-Users access the functionality of UCS through the following
+Users access the capability of UCS through the following
 ways:

 Web